Jun 16, 2020 Latest post:

 Victor is currently a Cardiothoracic ICU patient at the University of Washington Medical Center (UWMC).
 He has advanced heart failure, the most severe state of heart disease.
-However, this is the first incident where Victor has been hospitalized.
+However, this is his first heart attack.
 The cardiologists consider him "young" (under 50) for these recent events.

 On June 11, 2020, Victor suffered acute cardiogenic shock from a massive heart attack while undergoing a diagnostic evaluation.
 This was a blessing in disguise, because if he'd had the heart attack outside of a medical setting, he would have died within 48 hours.

 Victor had shortness of breath the day before his heart attack and went to the Emergency Room, where Annie joined him.
 The ER physicians observed concerning abnormalities pointing to an evolving "cardiac event" and admitted him to the hospital overnight.
 He was scheduled for diagnostic tests and a coronary angiogram the next day.
 They identified an aggravating condition called diabetes ketoacidosis, which is a life-threatening problem in itself.

 After Victor's heart attack, we were transferred to a larger hospital, UWMC-Montlake, to access a wider range of equipment and expertise.
 There the Cardiology team put in three stents and cleaned his heart valves from blockages.
 They expected that his condition would improve within 3 hours, but things did not get better.
 The cardiologists recommended that Victor go on life support because his heart muscle tissue was weakened by the cardiogenic shock.
 Whereas the normal amount of blood pumped out with each heartbeat ranges from 55% to 70%, Victor's left ventricle ejection fraction was just 5-10%.